johanronkko/quote-service/README.md

 ### Add quote:

-Do `POST http://localhost:3000/api.v1/quotes/` with a request body with the following format.
+Do `POST http://localhost:3000/api.v1/quotes/` with a request body of the following format.

 ```json
 {